BL 12-inch Mk I – II naval gun: The Woolwich experimental 43 ton gun

 In June 1879, the British government set up a Committee on Ordnance under Maj-general S.E.
 Gordon.
 It was to finally decide the muzzleloading vs. breechloading matter.
 It quickly decided in favor of breechloading and had Charles Younghusband, superintendent of the R.G.F. furnish a design for a 12-inch 43 ton gun.
 Somewhat smaller calibers followed later.
 It meant that the arsenal did not follow the usual practice of first testing new developments (breechloading, longer barrels) with smaller calibers.
 The urgency to switch to breechloading for the Royal Navy's battleships might explain this.
 By July 1880, a 12-inch rifled breech-loading gun of 43 ton was in advanced state of construction.

 Later in 1880, a 43 ton gun was mentioned as being prepared at Woolwich for trial.
 It was 358 in long and meant to use a charge of 285 lb of P2 powder to fire a projectile of 714 lb.
 Other guns being prepared were a 10.4-inch 26 ton gun and a 9.2-inch 18 ton gun.
 By then EOC had received an order for 18 BL 6-inch 80-pounder gun and one 43 ton breechloader.
 In December 1880, the 43 ton gun fired two shots at the proof butts with charges of 200 lb and 250 lb.
 In March 1881, the Committee on Ordnance was dissolved.
-By then a single 43 ton gun had been completed and prooved.
+By then a single 43 ton gun had been completed and proved.
 In April 1881, a new Ordnance Committee was appointed.

 On 20 July 1881, the 43-ton gun fired three shot at a range of 500 yards.
 The goal of the test was to see how the gun behaved on its carriage.
 This carriage was an innovative yoke design by Colonel Inglis.
 The yoke frame was a powerful rectangular girder frame fixed in structure around the port through which the gun fired.
 The yoke was bent horizontally so that it could move on rollers with vertical axes in grooves in the roof and floor of the casemate.
 This was consistent with how the lower carriage was fixed on a forward point and moved/pivoted sideways on its rollers.
 The upper carriage was connected to the yoke by two brakes, i.e. cylindrical water buffers.
 If the gun was fired, the recoil moved the upper carriage backwards, but this was braked by the cylinders, which limited the recoil movement to only 4 feet.